 - salt

-Finally, let them sit in the refrigerator for at least 4 hours up to overnight.
-The longer they sit, the better they are!
+- Pickle your beets.
+Place beets in a wide-mouth jar (make sure it has a lid) and add salt.
+Pour vinegar over them so they are just barely covered.
+Cover with a lid and let them sit in the refrigerator for at least 4 hours up to overnight.
+The longer they sit, the stronger they will be.

 What to do with pickled beets